 The yearly budget for the Department of Higher Education and the community colleges, state universities and UMass system is determined by the process laid out below.
 Click on the buttons for details on the FY25 budget for Massachusetts public higher education.
 You can also learn more about the statewide FY24 budget.

-December 12, 2017— The Massachusetts Board of Higher Education issues its funding recommendations to the Executive Office of Education.
+December 2023— The Massachusetts Board of Higher Education issues its funding recommendations to the Executive Office of Education.

-Expected mid-April 2018— The House Ways and Means Committee reviews the Governor's budget and then develops its own recommendation.
+April 2024— The House Ways and Means Committee reviews the Governor's budget and then develops its own recommendation.
 Once debated, amended and voted on by the full House, it becomes the final House budget bill and moves to the Senate.

-Expected mid-May 2018— The Senate Ways and Means Committee reviews the Governor's budget and then develops its own recommendation.
+May 2024— The Senate Ways and Means Committee reviews the Governor's budget and then develops its own recommendation.
 Once debated, amended and voted on by the full Senate, it becomes the final Senate budget bill.

 Once approved by both chambers of the Legislature, the Governor has ten days to review the Conference Committee budget.
 The Governor may approve or veto the entire budget, or may veto or reduce particular line items or sections, but may not add anything.
 Then, the House and Senate may vote to override the Governor's vetoes.
 Overrides require a two-thirds roll-call vote in each chamber.

-July 1, 2018— The final budget, also known as the General Appropriations Act (GAA), goes into effect on July 1, 2018 when the 2019 Fiscal Year begins.
+July 2024— The final budget, also known as the General Appropriations Act (GAA), goes into effect on July 1, 2024 when the 2025 Fiscal Year begins.